sinch/ios-proximity-tutorial/readme.md

 Let’s figure out what to do if the user decides to hang up in the callScreen view controller.
 Here it makes the most sense to use a delegate method.
 Head over to callScreen.m and start modifying the hangUp method, which we’ve already connected to the button in your storyboard.

-In the hangUp method call hangUp on self.delegate like this:
+In the hangUp method, call hangUp on self.delegate like this:

 ```objective-c